SkyerYao/burning-state-recognition/README.md

 # burning-state-recognition
-This repository is all about the burning state recogniton based on SVM and Lenet It covers image processing.
+This repository is all about the burning state recogniton based on SVM and Lenet.
+It covers image processing.